What is Turnitin?

 Turnitin is for instructional purposes only.
-Although Turnitin is usually used for plagiarism detection, instructors have the option of not using the originality checking features and may choose to use Turnitin Assignments in order to have access to the Rubric, GradeMark and PeerMark tools.
+Although Turnitin is usually used for plagiarism detection, instructors have the option of not using the similarity checking features and may choose to use Turnitin Assignments in order to have access to Rubrics, PeerMark, QuickMarks, and the Turnitin Feedback Studio.

 Getting Started with Turnitin

 By default Turnitin is activated in all Canvas courses.
 There are two methods for creating an assignment using Turnitin; instructions for creating both kinds of assignments are provided in creating an assignment using Turnitin.
 The differences between the two methods are described in Working with the Turnitin Plagiarism Checker and Working with Assignments Graded in Turnitin.

 For more tips on using Turnitin once you have created an assignment, see our guide, Learn to use Turnitin.